Flynn500/dubious/README.md

 `Uncertain()`:
 Uncertain objects are the wrapper for distributions that allow them to be used like numeric values.
 Alongside being able to perform numeric operations on these uncertain objects, they support the same properties as standard distributions (mean, variance, sampling and quantile).
 You can apply the exact same operations on these objects you might apply to real data, and easily calculate the propagated uncertainty that comes from using several unreliable input values.

+To ensure the same output after repeated calls, Uncertain objects support `freeze()` and `unfreeze()`, although this only freezes a signel Uncertain object.
+It is recommended to instead freeze the entire context for deterministic results.

 `Context()`:
 Context objects own the graph through which we manage the uncertainty propagation.
 You can add uncertain objects from different contexts, although this is slightly less performant than first creating a context object, and then creating all new uncertain objects with ctx =  _Your context object_.

+Context objects also support `freeze()` and `unfreeze()`, it is recommended to freeze results through context objects.
+If you are allowing Uncertain objects to create their own contexts try `my_uncertain_object.ctx.freeze()` to freeze the entire graph.

 ---
 ### Some examples: